sparkflows/sparkflows-docs/docs/installation/security/user-group-roles-permissions.rst

 Associated with each Group are some more details.
 These include the following:

-  * Description : description of the group
+  * Name : Name of the group
-  * HDFS directories : HDFS directories which the users of the group can browse and view.
+  * Properties : key and value pair you need to pass.
-  * S3 locations : S3 locations which the users of the group can browse and view.
+  * AWS Role Arn : S3 locations which the users of the group can browse and view.
 Associated with each S3 location is also the IAM role to be assumed.

 Users
 -----